ziyangz5/HermesArc/README.md

 ## How to use

 We will provide sample code later.
-Current, you can take this as a reference:
+Currently, you can take this as a reference:

 ```C#
 using System;